-Overall the value of exported industrial robots in 2020 rose by an average 15.6% for all exporting countries since 2016 when total shipments of industrial robots were valued at $4.61 billion.
+The overall value of exported industrial robots in 2021 rose by an average 9% for all exporting countries since 2017 when total shipments of industrial robots were valued at $6.12 billion.

-The 5 biggest suppliers of industrial robots on international markets are Japan, Germany, Italy, France and Denmark.
-This quintet of leading exporters accounted for 60.2% of globally exported industrial robots in 2020–a percentage that indicates a relatively concentrated set of market providers.
+The 5 biggest suppliers of industrial robots on international markets are Japan, Germany, Italy, mainland China, and the United States of America.
+This quintet of leading robot exporters accounted for more than three-fifths (62.4%) of globally exported industrial robots in 2021.
+Such a high percentage indicates a relatively concentrated set of market providers.

-From a continental perspective, suppliers in Asia sold the highest value in exported industrial robots at $2.6 billion or 48.4% of the global total.
-In second place was Europe at 44.9%, trailed by exporters of industrial robots in North America at 6.5%.
+From a continental perspective, suppliers in Asia sold the highest value in exported industrial robots worth $3.3 billion or about half (49.8%) of the global total.
+In second place were sellers in Europe at 44.9%, trailed by exporters of industrial robots in North America at 6.6%.

 For research purposes, the 6-digit Harmonized Tariff System code prefix is 847950.
 That sub-code is specific to industrial robots used for multiple purposes.

 Below are the 25 countries that exported the highest dollar value worth of industrial robots during 2021.

 - Japan: US$2.4 billion (35.6% of exported industrial robots)